biblibre/omeka-s-module-PageHitsByItemSet/README.md

 * Statistics stores individual page hits in database which can make the database grow rapidly
 * Statistics provides an additional "date range" filter

+## Contributors / Sponsors

+This module was sponsored by:

+* Université de Paris 8

+## License

+This module is distributed under the GNU General Public License, version 3 (GPLv3).
+The full text of this license is given in the `LICENSE` file.